 I prefer payment via PayPal.
 When using PayPal, I will send you an invoice.
 Never initiate payment with me; Please wait to receive my invoice.

 At conventions and events, cash in the local currency is accepted.
 I can also currently process credit card payments via my PayPal Here (payment will be processed in USD) or SumUp reader (payment will be processed in Euros).

 If PayPal is not an option for you, please discuss with me other possible ways to pay.
 In the past, I have accepted other online means such as Google Pay or even Amazon gift cards, but now that my business in based in France I must ensure compliance with local laws, first.

-📌 Do I get a discount on a large commission for using a sketch I purchased earlier from a “Sketchy Time” slot?
+📌 Do I get a discount on a large commission for using a sketch I purchased earlier from a “Sketch Pomodoro” slot?

 📌 Do you offer any other discounts?

 Yes!
 My patrons get a gradually increasing percentage off both my online shop and my commission quotes depending on their pledge level and how long they have been on my journey.
 You can join my journey today and, depending on your pledge, immediately earn a discount on your commission!

 I also offer an increasing discount if you’re a repeat customer.
 After you’ve ordered and I’ve completed a first commission for you, your second, third, fourth, etc. commissions from me may earn a discount!
 See my main commission page for details.

 All discounts on commissions are offered at my discretion and may not apply to all commission offerings.